pgandini/paologandini/Research.md

 ---

-### 5. Development, Construction, and Characterization of Front-End Circuits for the Upstream Tracker
+### The front-end circuits of the Upstream Tracker
+The Milano group was involved in the development, construction, and characterization of front-end circuits of the Upstream Tracker.
 The Upstream Tracker (UT) is a silicon strip detector located before the magnetic dipole of LHCb.
 The detector consists of four planes, each approximately 1m², arranged in vertical staves made of sensors, each with an approximate silicon surface area of 10x10 cm, equipped with high-density strips.
 <details>
 <summary>read more...</summary>
 The design is characterized by high detection efficiency, high strip density to manage the expected high occupancy in the detector, and a low radiation length to minimize multiple scattering.
 A circular cutout of the inner sensors was made to maximize the sensitive area around the beam pipe.
 At the Milano section, I was responsible for the entire production chain of the hybrid front-end circuits.
 This included the development, construction, and mechanical and electrical characterization of all the hybrid circuits currently installed on the new tracker.